dafny-lang/dafny/docs/dev/Dafny-Documentation-Status-31May2023.md

 ## dafny.org

-The user portal to dafny documentation is the dafny.org website.
+The user portal to Dafny documentation is the dafny.org website.
 This is a github pages site, served by Github, from the dafny-l;ang/dafny.github.io repository.
 However the material in this repository is a series of snapshots of the development version of the documentation.
 That development version is maintained inthe docs folder of the dafny-lang/dafny Github project.